 Origin of the Situation

 It all started with a phone call from the delivery company in which they stated they would not be able to deliver the TV on the date I needed it.
-This was a problem as I had already arranged installation of the TV and could not change this installation date as a friend was doing it as a favor to me and was only available on the specific day.
+This was a problem as I had already arranged installation of the TV and could not change this installation date as a friend was doing it as a favor to me and was only available on a specific day.
 Therefore, I had to take action and pick up this TV myself from the distributor!
 This required the following:

 - Setting up a date and time with the delivery company to pick up the TV